I am a PhD candidate in the School of Philosophy at the University of Southern California.

 I mostly work on contemporary debates in metaphysics and epistemology.
 My research explores questions about mereology, location, space and time, material objects, persistence, vagueness, and modality.
 I'm writing a dissertation under John Hawthorne and Gabriel Uzquiano where I explore some questions about matter, spacetime, and location.
 Part of my dissertation defends a new theory of what it is for a material object to be located in spacetime.

 I am also very interested in applied ethics.
 In particular, I have been working on the ethics of killing and some issues in bioethics.

-Other main interests include the history of western philosophy, logic, philosophy of language, philosophy of science, and philosophy of religion.
+Some of my other main interests include the history of Western philosophy, logic, philosophy of language, philosophy of science, and philosophy of religion.

 Other Pages: Google Scholar, PhilPapers, USC, Philosophy Family Tree